Photographic History of Table Mountain

 Early in January 2009, I received an e-mail from Priscilla Edson

-Greenwood (1937 -) along
+Greenwood (1937 -) along with

-with her telephone number!
+her telephone number!
 Seems the original e-mail message

-Isabella sent her in October
+Isabella sent her in October was

-got misplaced, and Priscilla just found it.
+misplaced, and Priscilla just found it.
 I called her that

 very evening at her suggestion.
+We had

-someone was interested
+someone was interested in her dad!

-grandfather’s papers, along with
+grandfather’s papers, along with pictures, etc.,

 research!
-(We met at her son's
+(We met at her son's place in May

-place in May, 2009).
+2009).
 Then, near the conclusion of our

-conversation, she asked me if I knew
+conversation, she asked me very nonchalantly if I knew

 about Patricia.
 “Patricia, who?”
-I said, “No. Who was
+I asked.
+“No.” Who was

-this, I thought?"
+this, I thought?
 Priscilla then said,

 “Patricia is my father's sister!"
 I responded, “And this is